 SATUC is a Non-Profit Charity working out of Cairo and London.
 We aim to help disadvantaged children refugees and orphans all over the world.

-Princess Sheikha Al Thani (Founder and Director) started charity work when she was young.
-Since being founded in 2013, SATUC has supported several grassroots projects in countries like Sudan, Egypt, Philippines, Scotland as well as local communities within London.
+Princess Sheikha Al Thani (Chairperson) started charity work when she was young.
+Since being founded in 2013, SATUC has supported several grassroots projects in countries like Sudan, Egypt, Philippines, Scotland, Georgia, Pakistan as well as local communities within London.

 We are determined to improve the living standards and welfare of children from around the world to provide them with a brighter future free from poverty and abuse.

 SATUC draws on its significant experience and teamwork skills to obtain successful results.
 The organisation implements all the tools of modern management to achieve the kinds of positive outcomes which truly make a difference in the lives of underprivileged children by empowering them to escape the cycle of poverty.
 Through strategic planning executed in planned intervals, the organisation works to support underprivileged children and make their dreams come true.

 Using its experience the organisation helps put underprivileged children into worthwhile activities which benefit the children directly and by extension society as a whole.
 The organisation seeks to join the individual strands of different charitable work into one clear, powerful and united vision which is more effective in delivering benefits for underprivileged children.
 One of the principal aims of the organisation is to create stars out of underprivileged children by harnessing their raw potential in areas such as football, art and other useful activities.
 The organisation encourages and empowers underprivileged individuals to fill their spare time more productively by taking up a sport or focusing on education as a positive step on their path of personal development.
 SATUC aims to spread a message that all children are born equal; it breaks down barriers – be they of race, gender, creed or nationality.